asnt/eccv2020-sharp-workshop/readme.md

 The goal of the competition is to recover a reference textured scan `Y` from a partial version of it `X`.
-This is a shape and texture *completion task*.
+This is a *completion task* of 3D shape and texture.

 The data consists in pairs `(X, Y)` generated from two datasets of 3D textured
 scans: